LearningGitHup/EEP-Pictures/README.md

 #Starter Web Project
 This is a simple website project for showing how to use Git and Githup together.
 ### Introduction
+This is example to show different parts of the Git repository and various commands using web project.
 ### Purpose

 ## Deployment